pfheatwole/thesis/source/flight_simulation.rst

 * Define the state variables, representations of orientation, etc

-* Review `test_sim.py:Dynamics6a` and `test_sim.py:Dynamics9a` from
-  `glidersim`.
-Provides the derivatives for use with scipy's RK4 integrator in `model.dynamics`.
-Each model chooses a set of state variables and call signature to `glider.accelerations`.

-* Most of the state dynamics come directly from `glider.accelerations`, except for `q_b2e` (the orientation quaternion), which uses a formula from Stevens for the quaternion derivative based on `omega`.
+* Review `Dynamics6a` and `Dynamics9a` from `glidersim`.
+They define the state variables and link them to the `glider.accelerations` to provides the state derivatives.

 * This simulator assumes the wind and controls are available as a function of time.
 That's not the case for flight reconstruction, where you **pass** the